 An advanced-beginner pattern so quick, you can knit sheep by the herdful!

-Tag your sheep #FELLOWSHEEP (literally and online), then set them free to bring fluffy happiness—and happy fluffiness—to those who find them.
+Tag your sheep #FELLOWSHEEP (literally and on Instagram), then set them free to bring fluffy happiness—and happy fluffiness—to those who find them.

 — Any yarn in 3 colors.
 Choose a fleecy yarn for extra fuzzy wool coats.

 — Pair of needles (or a circular needle) 2-3 sizes smaller than you’d normally use with your yarn.

 — The finished project may be very small and not suitable for small children.

 — A list of pattern abbreviations can be found here.

 With A (the coat color), cast on 2 stitches.
 Rows 1 and 2: Knit.
 Row 3: [Kfb] twice (4 sts).
 Row 4: [Kfb] 4 times (8 sts).
 Row 5: Knit.
 Row 6: [Kfb] 8 times (16 sts).
 Row 7: Knit.
 Row 8: K1, kfb, k to last 2 sts, kfb, k1 (18 sts).
 Rows 9-15: Knit (7 rows).

 Cut the yarn, leaving a tail of about 5” (12cm).
 Switch to B (the face color).
 Row 16: K1, [k2tog] 3 times, k4, [k2tog] 3 times, k1 (12 sts).
 Row 17: Purl.
 Row 18: Knit.
 Row 19: [P2tog] 6 times (6 sts).